temidireDimowo/sportyBetRushArbitrage_Not_Proffitable/README.md

 ## Code Contribution
-- Want to contribute to this scrip or know about any profitable betting strategies reach out to me
+- Want to contribute to this script or know about any profitable betting strategies reach out to me on x.com

 ## Future works
 - Create an excel file to log bet entries and take screenshots